davipereirape/integrations-of-applications-java/README.md

 # Integrations of Applications Java
-Projects of studies about Integrations of Applications Java.
-Like Web Services REST and SOAP, applications JMS and ActiveMQ among others.
+Projects of studies about Integrations of Applications Java using Web Services REST and SOAP, applications JMS and ActiveMQ among others.

 # REST
 - Project Loja: